-1 WHEREAS, the Highlands Act, signed into law in August 2004, divided the 2 850,000-acre Highlands region into two areas: a preservation area, where development 3 would be strictly regulated, and a planning area, where development would be 4 monitored; and established a Highlands Water Protection and Planning Council charged 5 to prepare and implement a regional master plan for the entire Highlands region; and 6 WHEREAS, with lessons learned by the agricultural community in the Pinelands, 7 the Highlands law included significant relief for agricultural and horticultural activities and 8 related development in the preservation area, and as a result, agricultural development 9 and activities in the preservation area are part of a separate process from the strict 10 regulations that are imposed by the New Jersey Department of Environmental Protection 11 upon "major development" (defined as one-quarter acre of impervious cover or one acre 12 of any soil disturbance) in the preservation area; and 13 WHEREAS, the New Jersey Department of Agriculture developed and adopted 14 rules to implement the separate process for agricultural development and activities in the 15 Highlands Preservation Area; and 16 WHEREAS, 474 farms covering 39,064 acres of farmland had been preserved 17 in the Highlands region as of December 14, 2014 - 203 farms covering 15,893 acres in 18 the Preservation Area and 271 farms covering 23,171 acres in the Planning Area; and 19 WHEREAS, the Highlands Development Credit Bank Board has made offers to 20 purchase credits from 20 landowners meeting the hardship criteria since the initial HDC 21 purchase program was established in September 2009, and of those, 16 landowners' 22 credits were purchased, three landowners chose not to proceed and credit purchases for 23 one landowner is pending; and
+1 WHEREAS, the Highlands Act, signed into law in August 2004, divided the 2 850,000-acre Highlands region into two areas: a preservation area, where development 3 would be strictly regulated, and a planning area, where development would be 4 monitored; and established a Highlands Water Protection and Planning Council charged 5 to prepare and implement a regional master plan for the entire Highlands region; and 6 WHEREAS, with lessons learned by the agricultural community in the Pinelands, 7 the Highlands law included significant relief for agricultural and horticultural activities and 8 related development in the preservation area, and as a result, agricultural development 9 and activities in the preservation area are part of a separate process from the strict 10 regulations that are imposed by the New Jersey Department of Environmental Protection 11 upon "major development" (defined as one-quarter acre of impervious cover or one acre 12 of any soil disturbance) in the preservation area; and 13 WHEREAS, the New Jersey Department of Agriculture developed and adopted 14 rules to implement the separate process for agricultural development and activities in the 15 Highlands Preservation Area; and 16 WHEREAS, 495 farms covering 40,321 acres of farmland had been preserved in 17 the Highlands region as of December 1, 2015 - 210 farms covering 16,257 acres in the 18 Preservation Area and 285 farms covering 24,064 acres in the Planning Area; and 19 WHEREAS, the Highlands Development Credit Bank Board has made offers to 20 purchase credits from 20 landowners meeting the hardship criteria since the initial HDC 21 purchase program was established in September 2009, and of those, 17 landowners' 22 credits were purchased resulting in the preservation of 603 acres while three landowners 23 chose not to proceed; and

-WHEREAS, of the 60 towns and five counties to apply for Highlands Regional
+WHEREAS, of the 65 towns and five counties to apply for Highlands Regional Master Plan conformance review, 47 municipalities and two counties have received approval from the Highlands Council for their conformance plans.

-Master Plan conformance review, 47 municipalities - amounting to 449,578 acres - and two counties have received approval from the Highlands Council for their conformance plans.
+NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 101st

-NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 100th State Agricultural Convention, assembled in Atlantic City, New Jersey, on February 4-5, 2015, urge the Department to continue to monitor and contribute to the future implementation of the Highlands TDR program and Plan Conformance process in order to maximize program success and provide equity protection for affected landowners.
+State Agricultural Convention, assembled in Atlantic City, New Jersey, on February 1011, 2016, urge the Department to continue to monitor and contribute to the future implementation of the Highlands TDR program and Plan Conformance process in order to maximize program success and provide equity protection for affected landowners.